-UC also offers a professional practice-based master's and a joint opportunity (through UC and the Ara Institute of Canterbury) to gain a Nursing degree and a Master of Health Sciences Professional Practice in just two and a half years.
+UC also offers a professional practice-based or research master's, and a joint opportunity (through UC and Ara Institute of Canterbury) to gain a Nursing degree alongside a Master of Health Sciences or Master of Health Sciences Professional Practice in just two-and-a-half years.

 Find out more about what you can do with a degree in Health Sciences.

 Level 3, Rehua building – see campus maps

 Te Kaupeka Oranga | Faculty of Health

 Te Whare Wānanga o Waitaha | University of Canterbury

 Private Bag 4800

 Browse related subjects to Health Sciences

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.